abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 ### 7. Symbol

 It’s a very peculiar data type.
 Once you create a `symbol`, its value is kept private and for internal use.
-It represent as `unique` identifier.
+It represents a `unique` identifier.

-One can create a symbol just by calling the Symbol() global factory function and upon creation, we can give symbol a description (also called a symbol name)
+One can create a symbol just by calling the Symbol() global factory function and upon creation, we can give the symbol a description (also called a symbol name)

 ```js
 const hero = Symbol(); // Create a symbol